 Destination of thousands of tourists visiting Dante’s Tomb every year, the so-called QUADRARCO OF BRACCIOFORTE is a little corner of tranquillity in the very heart of Ravenna.

 The Quadrarco of Braccioforte is located in the so-called Zone of Silence, inextricably linked to the memory of the Supreme Poet.

-In the 10th century, the historian from Ravenna Andrea Agnello wrote in his chronicles that here, in the past, was a little oratory, connected through a portico to the near Basilica of San Francesco, which is no longer there today.
+In the 10th century, historian from Ravenna Andrea Agnello wrote in his chronicles that here, in the past, was a little oratory, connected through a portico to the nearby Basilica of San Francesco, which is no longer there today.

-Right in the place of the monument, the two men had sworn an oath invoking the “strong arm” of Christ, which in Italian is “braccio forte”, right where now the monument stands, in front of the Christ’s image that was preserved here.
+Right in the place of the monument, the two men had sworn an oath invoking the “strong arm” of Christ, in Italian “braccio forte”, in front of the Christ’s image that was preserved here.

 A little mound of earth covered with ivy, right at the centre, takes us back to those memories.
 Here is a gravestone that says “Under this mound the bones of Dante found safe rest from 23 March 1944 to 19 December 1945”.

-The relationship between the Quadrarco and Dante resides also in other elements of the area – first of all an old wall.

-Today, the wall has been restored, but it used to border with the old Franciscan Cloisters.
+The relationship between the Quadrarco and Dante resides also in other elements of the area – first of all an old wall that today has been restored, but used to border with the old Franciscan Cloisters.

-Between the 16th and the 19th century, the friars hid here the Poet’s spoils more than once, to keep them safe from any pretenders – especially Florence.
+Between the 16th and the 19th century, the spoils of the Poet were hidden by the friars more than once, in order to keep them safe from any pretenders – especially Florence.

-Then, there is the imposing centuries-old oak, wanted by Carducci to commemorate the Supreme Poet at the beginnings of the 20th century.
+Then, there is the imposing centuries-old oak, wanted by Giosuè Carducci to commemorate the Supreme Poet at the beginning of the 20th century.
 With its arms, the oak embraces and protects the entire area.